What is a UV Filter & Do You Really Need One?

-Most of the people believe that a UV filter protects their camera lens.
+Most people believe that a UV filter protects their camera lens.
 Is it true?
 Does it protect your camera lens?

-When you are doing photography in beach or desert and, you drop your camera accidentally.
+When you do photography on a beach or desert, and you drop your camera accidentally.
 If the camera falls with the lens facing down, then it can result in some scratches on the front glass element of the camera lens.
-A filter would save your lens in such conditions.
+A filter will save your lens in such conditions.

-But, if it falls in some other angle, then the impact would be on the camera body or lens.
+But, if it falls at some other angle, the impact will be on the camera body or other sides of the lens.
 In this situation, a filter will not help.

 It is useful if somebody accidentally knocks in front of your camera lens, with a UV filter attached in front.
 Lens hood can also help in this situation to an extent.